Colby’s Liberal Arts Curriculum

 One of these courses must deal with these issues as they concern the United States (U designation in course description), and one must deal with these issues in a context other than the United States (International; I designation in course description).

 Many of our courses look at diversity through the lens of an area requirement, such as literature, art, history, or social sciences.
-In the sections below, you can find lists of courses that meet just U, just I, or a U or I along with an area requirement; area requirements are described in more detail below.
+In the sections below, you can find lists of courses that meet just U or I; several of these may also meet an area requirement.
+Courses that show up with the same title in more than one department are cross-listed and are being jointly offered by more than one department (and can be taken in either department).

 African American Studies